"It seems we have a fly in the ornament... or should I say a fox? Zorro."

 Call Back: In the first movie's Action Prologue, a young boy runs into a hooded man, assuming he's just another bystander in the crowd, before looking closer and realizing the hooded man is Zorro.
 Twenty years later in a gold mine, a slave worker is brought some water by another hooded man, who once again, upon closer inspection, is Zorro.
 The particularly heartwarming part, the boy who noticed the former Zorro became the latter one twenty years down the line.

 Chekhov's Gun: When Alejandro is still with his brother and 3-fingered Jack there's a short discussion between the gang and the Mexican authorities explaining that the primary reason why they're wanted is because they were horse thieves (and reputedly very good ones).
-This provides an explanation for why he's so good with horses later on in the film*
+This provides an explanation for why he's so good with horses later on in the film.
+If you were looking for one.

 Creepy Souvenir: Captain Love keeps body parts of his enemies in jars and drinks from them.
 To add to the creep factor, he invites Alejandro to drink from the jar containing his brother Joaquin's head.